CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    Server listening on sockets.

-   Object created by the :meth:`BaseEventLoop.create_server` method and the :func:`start_server` function.
+   Object created by the :meth:`AbstractEventLoop.create_server` method and the :func:`start_server` function.
 Don't instantiate the class directly.

    .. method:: close()